The followings links are “affiliate links.” Click HERE to learn more about what that means.

 A number of the detox therapies I mentioned above can cause electrolyte imbalance and/or dehydration, so let’s talk hydration.
 First of all, drink lots of water.
 However, it’s also important to supplement vital cell salts & electrolytes.
 Here are some options:

 🔹 Electrolyte Powder: Mix scoop of this into your water post-detox, or as directed by your doctor.
 I’ve linked the brand my Dr specifically recommended.
+Note: it now comes with a health warning from the state of California.
+I asked my Dr about this and she assured me that the product is safe; the labeling is simply a requirement because it’s possible tiny amounts of heavy metals could exist in the natural salts.

 🔹 Redmond’s Real Salt: Honestly, I couldn’t always afford the electrolyte powder so once, in a pinch, I used the high mineral salt I keep for cooking instead.
 It seemed to work so I later asked my Dr about using it for electrolyte support & she gave me the go ahead.
 I use 1/4 teaspoon per glass of water.
 It’s not quite the same as the fancy, formulated mixes, but it does help!